Birding Festival: Tour Leaders

 Kristina Kline, a Colorado native, received her B.S. in Environmental Biology from Fort Lewis College in 2010.
 Shortly after, she worked as a biologist for a private company conducting avian surveys and threatened and endangered species surveys in SW Colorado.
 Along the way, she assisted with the Colorado Breeding Bird Atlas II, volunteered with Colorado Parks and Wildlife (CPW) working on black bear-human conflicts and became a naturalist, leading students on nature hikes.
 Kristina finished her M.S. in Wildlife Ecology at Oregon State University in 2016.
 Now back in SW Colorado she is a wildlife biologist for Bird Conservancy of the Rockies.
 She partners with the Natural Resource Conservation Service (NRCS), CPW and landowners out of the Durango NRCS office to implement wildlife habitat conservation projects on private lands.

-• MELISSA MAY Melissa May is an enthusiastic birder who has been living and birding in the Four Corners region for 11 years.
+Melissa May is an enthusiastic birder who has been living and birding in the Four Corners region for 11 years.
 She has an MS in Wildlife and Fisheries Science from Penn State, where she ironically did not take a single ornithology class despite it being her main passion.
 As Executive Director for the Mountain Studies Institute, she has the pleasure of promoting environmental research, restoration, and citizen science in the San Juan Mountains, and is excited for this opportunity to connect more people with the beautiful habitats and birds of southwest Colorado.

 • PAUL MOREY

-• RYAN CROUSE
+• RYAN VOTTA

 songbird silhouetteBirding Festival General Information